achoi2/Tweet-Sentiment-Analysis/README.md

 ### Brand Managers
 ------------------
 Brand managers can establish benchmark tone ranges that all draft tweets must fall within, so that customer service members know the requirements for each tweet.
-Brand managers can also ensure that
+Brand managers can also ensure that all tweets have been approved by a second party prior to their submission to Twitter.

 ### Customer Support Representatives
 ------------------------------------